dwayne/elm-random-quote-machine/tutorial/step-06.md

 $ elm install elm/http
 ```

-Get the quotes when the app loads.
+And, write the following to fetch the quotes when the app initially loads:

 ```elm
 import Http